B4PzwL3YVGa6/sparrowdo/README.md

 Sets shh port for ssh connection to remote host.
 Default value is `22`.

+## --no\_sudo

+If set to true - do not initiate ssh command under `sudo`, just as is.
+Default value is false - use `sudo`.
+Optional parameter.

 ## --module\_run

 Runs a sparrowdo module instead of executing tasks from sparrowfile.
 For example: